Cognitive Biases in Business Decision Making

 Kodak's downfall provides a classic example of confirmation bias and status quo bias in action.
 Despite inventing the first digital camera in 1975, Kodak's leadership dismissed the technology's potential, filtering market signals through their existing belief in film photography's dominance.

 When digital photography began gaining traction, Kodak's executives continued to view it as a temporary trend rather than a disruptive force.
 By the time they fully embraced digital technology, competitors had established insurmountable leads.
+Learn from legendary leaders who avoided this trap.

 The lesson?
 Even industry giants can fall when cognitive biases prevent them from objectively evaluating changing market conditions.
+This is why strategic resilience matters.

 Implementing a Bias-Aware Culture